 Why not organise a meal at the home of a local villager in advance?
 Someone will pick you up and take you to their small house, where they will usually serve you fresh fish and matapa with coconut rice.
 Tuck in and enjoy!

-There is no huge white beach at Ibo Island.
-Because this Mozambique destination is mostly an historical and cultural attraction.
-The isle is best known for its glorious and tenuous tidal beach which appears then disappears every day at different times, as the tides ebb and flow.
-You can only get there by boat and must plan your experience on this beach surrounded by ocean as it won’t last forever.
-And you will need shade, a bite to eat and some delicious drinks to satiate your island holiday appetite.
+There is no white sandy beach in front of Ibo Island Lodge.
+The island is best known for its glorious tidal beach which appears then disappears every day at different times, as the tides ebb and flow.
+You can only get there by boat and we plan your experience on this beach surrounded by ocean very carefully as it won’t last forever.
+Everything you need to make this beach experience magical we take with us – shade, a bite to eat and some delicious drinks to satiate your island holiday appetite.
 Record your experience on film as proof that you were actually there.

-If you are desperate for a beach, swim off the sand spit in front of the hotel with local children who frolic in the shallows.
-Or walk alone to the other side of the island for a private swim, on a tiny stretch of white sands…
+You can also swim off the sand pit in front of the hotel with local children who will happily join you to frolic in the shallows.
+Or walk to the other side of the island for a private swim, tide dependent on a beautiful stretch of palm fringed beach.

 Ibo Island draws guests into its embrace, calling them back again and again to relive her lost world appeal, her tales of pirates and prisoners, turtle shells and silver.
 Ibo Island history reads like a turbulent fairy tale – during centuries long past, the isle see-sawed between Portuguese and Omani Arab rule and eventually the Portuguese held sway.
 These old stories come alive during your guided historical tour on Ibo.